lishanisrikaran/credit-risk-classification/Report.md

 From the two classifier models evaluated, model 2 appears to perform better overall.
 This is because it classified 54 less loan statuses incorrectly compared to model 1.
 This caused the overall F1-score to increase from 0.99 (in model 1) to 1.00 (in model 2) due to model 2's increased performance in deflecting false negatives whereby actual high-risk loans are never classified as being healthy which is ideal for the company and their forecasts.

 However, it should be made clear that false positives are equally as important to deflect, if not more so in this context.
 This is because if a loan is classified as high-risk but is actually healthy, it has significant impacts to the indiviudal who is taking out this loan aswell as the peer to peer lending services company.
 The individual's credit score rating could potentially be impacted by this misclassification which could prevent them from taking out another loan or negatively impact the terms they are offered as they are considered 'high-risk', this can impact their life decisions which are often the underlying reason for taking out a loan such as a mortgage or business endevor.
-For this very reason the lending service may also be negitively impacted as they individual may move to a different service due to their treatment or more importantly may not comform to industry regulations which can have graver financial/ legal impacts for the peer to peer lending services company.
+For this very reason the lending service may also be negatively impacted as the individual may move to a different service due to their treatment or more importantly, the peer to peer lending services company may not comform to industry regulations which can have graver financial/ legal impacts for them.

 In another context, model 2's performance improvement from model 1 could be enough to put this model forward into practice as it is very accurate.
 However, as the importance of the classification has the ability to impact a individual and their finances, no model is recommended at this stage.
 Model 2 predicted 11 more false positives in comparison with model 1 which displays more due dilligence is possible whilst training the model.
 The recommendation is that model 2 is further explored to reduce the false positives before it can be put into practice.